openharmony/docs/en/application-dev/napi/neural-network-runtime-guidelines.md

 5. Compile a model on the specified device.

-    The Neural Network Runtime uses abstract model expressions to describe the topology structure of an AI model.
-Before inference execution on an acceleration chip, the compilation module provided by Neural Network Runtime needs to deliver the abstract model expression to the chip driver layer and convert the abstract model expression into a format that supports inference and computing.
+    The NNRt uses abstract model expressions to describe the topology structure of an AI model.
+Before inference execution on an acceleration chip, the compilation module provided by NNRt needs to deliver the abstract model expression to the chip driver layer and convert the abstract model expression into a format that supports inference and computing.
     ```cpp
     OH_NN_ReturnCode CreateCompilation(OH_NNModel* model, const std::vector<size_t>& availableDevice, OH_NNCompilation** pCompilation)
     {